-The County offers Mortgage Assistance Program (MAP) loans to help eligible low income first-time homebuyers buy their own decent affordable houses in the unincorporated areas of Orange County and in certain participating Cities within the County.
+The County offers Mortgage Assistance Program (MAP) loans to assist eligible low income first-time homebuyers on a first-come, first-serve basis to purchase their own decent affordable houses in the unincorporated areas of Orange County and in certain participating Cities within the County.
 Mortgage Assistance Program loans provide eligible first-time homebuyers part of the purchase price of their home to bridge the gap between the total purchase price of the home and the home buyer's down payment, closing costs and 1st mortgage.
+Eligible first time homebuyer's annual income must not exceed 80% of the Area Median Income (AMI).
+The total sales prices for a HOME funded property shall not exceed the maximum HOME purchase price for Orange County.
+All applicants must attend a homebuyer education workshop.
+Borrowers must qualify for and obtain first mortgage loan from a participating lender.
+Potential homebuyers may obtain additional information on the County of Orange/OC Community Services' website which links to the administrator for the County's MAP Program.

 In accordance with the requirements of the HOME Program (24 CFR Part 92), these properties assisted with HOME funds are subject to affordability restrictions.
 Since in all cases the County's Mortgage Assistance Program provides HOME direct assistance to eligible first time home buyers in the form of loans, all homebuyers that receive a MAP loan have received direct HOME assistance.
 Therefore, the County uses recapture provisions to enforce the HOME affordability requirements in its homebuyer program, and does not use resale provisions.

 Borrowers must occupy the Property as Borrower's principal place of residence for thirty (30) years from the date the loan is made.
 Prior to the 30th year, Borrower has the right to prepay the outstanding principal amount of the loan plus the simple interest that is due.
-If Borrower prepays the original amount of the loan plus simple interest, the Deed of Trust and the requirement that Borrowers must occupy the Property as Borrower's principal place of residence will no longer be in effect.
+If Borrower prepays the original amount of the loan plus simple interest, the Deed of Trust and the requirement that

+Borrowers must occupy the Property as Borrower's principal place of residence will no longer be in effect.